Skip to main content

 • Use the match as a coach-led study cue, not as a claim about level, talent, or outcome.

-Use these public study notes to understand the style cues behind the profile and what to watch when you compare it with your own quiz result.
+Use these notes to understand the boxing behind the profile and what to watch when you compare it with your own quiz result.

-• Open-stance angle awareness Useful study cue
+• Open-stance angle awareness What to study

 Open-stance angle awareness is the clearest study cue in the reviewed study material.